lihaooo233/mini-project-2/README.md

 Hello everyone!
 This is project 2 of EC601, and I will show you how to use it now.

-# Instruction
+# Instruction（how to use）

 Open the file 'project2', and we could find a rar file 'sunflower.rar', I have already stored all my photos here.
 So you should unzip the file first or you can not test the accuracy of the modules.

 I have trained 2 modules and when you execute the .py file 'project2.py' you could select which module you want to test...
-The two module I will introduce those two modules latter.
+I will introduce those two modules latter.

+ # Idea of this program

+  I used 500 photos of sunflowers and 500 photos of roses as my training data(300 photos each class),validation data(100 photos each class) and test data(100 photos).
+In order to guarantee the effect of training, I randomize the order of input(training data) and validation data.

  # About Modules and Comparsion